 Argosy University is a member of Servicemembers Opportunity Colleges (SOC), a consortium of national higher education associations that functions in cooperation with the Department of Defense, the military services (including the National Guard), and the Coast Guard to help meet the voluntary higher education needs of servicemembers.
 Working in cooperation with the U.S. Army Recruiting Command, this consortium includes more than 1500 participating SOC colleges and universities that have agreed to accept for admission new Army and Army Reserves recruits at the time of their enlistment in the service.
 Students should contact the Admissions Department at the campus for further information on participation and eligibility.
 Argosy University complies with all state and federal directives regarding active duty military personnel enrolled at the university and will make all reasonable accommodations possible.

 Application fees will be waived for active duty, reserve, and national guard from the Army, Navy, Air Force, Marines, and Coast Guard.
 Argosy University is recognizing the military by waiving their application fee in appreciation for service to our country.

 Active duty servicemember must include the following documentation when submitting their application for admission:

 - Leave and Earning Statement (LES)

 - Letter from their command as evidence that they are in good standing with the military

 International Admission Policy

-All international (nonimmigrant) applicants to Argosy University must meet the same admission standards as all other students (see Section Five, “Admission Policies”).
+All international (nonimmigrant) applicants to Argosy University must meet the same admission standards as all other students (see section 5, “Admission Policies”).
 Not all programs at all campuses are available to international students requiring an F-1 visa.
 Interested international students should confirm with the campus admissions department the availability of any particular program.

 English Language Proficiency Policy